scape1989/MWP-Automatic-Solver/README.md

 ---

-- You can test your model with your own math questions by enabling 'test_using_prompt' in your configuration.
 - Once trained, setting 'epochs' to 0 will skip training if you wish to retest your model.
-This mode will also enable the command line input.
+This mode will also enable the command line input testing.
 The translator works well when fed data from the training sets, but highly unique user input will most likley not result in the best output equations.
 - To pretrain your model on IMDb reviews, enable the 'pretrain' setting before training on MWP data.

 ---

 We hope that your intrest in math word problems has increased, and encourage any suggestions for future work or bug fixes.

-Happy solving! ~(˘▾˘~)
+Happy solving!